lprm-ufes/MininetFed/README.md

 #### Tested ContainerNet Version (Recommended)

-The recommended version for full MiniNetFED functionality can be found in the following repository:
+The recommended version for full MininetFed functionality can be found in the following repository:

 ```
 git clone https://github.com/ramonfontes/containernet.git